 Under the transition provisions of SFAS No. 143, at the date of adoption on January 1, 2003 the Company recognized (i) an asset retirement cost capitalized as an increase to the carrying value of its property and equipment, (ii) accumulated depreciation on such capitalized cost and (iii) a liability for the asset retirement obligation.
 Amounts resulting from the initial application of SFAS No. 143 were measured using information, assumptions and interest rates all as of January 1, 2003.
 The amount recognized as the asset retirement cost was measured as of the date the asset retirement obligation was incurred.
-Cumulative accretion on the asset retirement obligation, and accumulated depreciation on the asset retirement cost, was recognized for the time period from the date the provisions of SFAS No. 143 been in effect at the date the liability was incurred, through January 1, 2003.
+Cumulative accretion on the asset retirement obligation, and accumulated depreciation on the asset retirement cost, was recognized for the time period from the date the asset retirement cost and liability would have been recognized had the provisions of SFAS No. 143 been in effect at the date the liability was incurred, through January 1, 2003.
 The difference, if any, between the amounts to be recognized as described above and any associated amounts recognized in the Company's balance sheet as of December 31, 2002 was recognized as a cumulative effect of a change in accounting principles as of the date of adoption.
 The effect of adopting SFAS No. 143 as of January 1, 2003 was a net gain of approximately \$600,000 as summarized in the table below.
 Such change in accounting relates principally to accounting for closure and post-closure obligations at the Company's waste management operations.

 Amount (In millions)

 Increase in carrying value of net property and equipment:

+Cost \$.8

+Accumulated depreciation (.2)

-Cost Accumulated depreciation Investment in TIMET Decrease in carrying value of previously-accrued closure and (.2) Post-closure activities Asset retirement obligations recognized Deferred income taxes Net impact \$.6 ====
+Investment in TIMET (.1)

+Decrease in carrying value of previously-accrued closure and

+Post-closure activities 1.7

+Asset retirement obligations recognized (1.3)

+Deferred income taxes (.3)

+Net impact \$.6

-The increase in the asset retirement obligations from January 1, 2003 (\$1.3 million) to June 30, 2003 (\$1.4 million) is due to accretion expense, which is reported as a component of cost of goods sold in the accompanying statement of operations.
-If the Company had adopted SFAS No. 143 as of January 1, 2002, the asset retirement obligations would have been \$1.1 million and \$1.2 million at January 1, 2002 and June 30, 2002, respectively.
+The increase in the asset retirement obligations from January 1, 2003 (\$1.3 million) to September 30, 2003 (\$1.5 million) is due to accretion expense, which is reported as a component of cost of goods sold in the accompanying statement of operations.
+If the Company had adopted SFAS No. 143 as of January 1, 2002, the asset retirement obligations would have been \$1.1 million and \$1.3 million at January 1, 2002 and September 30, 2002, respectively.